-Our analysis indicates the available credit enhancement for the class A and B notes is sufficient to withstand the credit and cash flow stresses we apply at the 'AAA' and 'A+' rating levels, respectively.
+Our analysis indicates the available credit enhancement for the class A notes is sufficient to withstand the credit and cash flow stresses we apply at the 'AAA' rating level.
+Our cash flow analysis indicates the available credit enhancement for the class B notes is commensurate with higher ratings than that currently assigned.
+However, we have assigned an 'A+ (sf)' preliminary rating on the class B notes on account of the transaction's sensitivity to backloaded defaults in our scenario runs.